kjenney/crewai-agents-save-a-haiku/README.md

 # crewai-agents-save-a-haiku

-Deploy an agent to write some Haiku to a file
+Deploy an agent to write a Haiku to a file

 ## Getting Started